 - Building something amazing!

-- Feature development — you will work closely with the Founder of FireCut to develop new features in the FireCut plugin for Adobe Premiere Pro.
+- Feature development — you will own the development of new features in FireCut.

 - Bug fixing — you will own the bug-fixing process end-to-end, which will involve reading customer feedback, recreating bugs and finding the root cause, fixing bugs in the code, etc.

-- [Optional] User communication — you will support the Founder in responding to user feedback and requests.
+- User communication — you will help respond to user feedback and requests.

 Who you are